Brooklyn Park, South Australia: Heritage

-With a mix of large 100 year old bungalows with original art deco features and elements, buildings that exemplify mid-century modern architecture and modern homes with large backyards/living space (with some smaller living (units) options), CoreLogics Best of the Best report released in late December 2020 identified Brooklyn Park on the national list of suburbs around Australia with growth in value better than any other capital city location in 2020.
+The suburb has a mix of large 100 year old bungalows with original art deco features and elements, buildings that exemplify mid-century modern architecture and modern homes with large backyards/living space (with some smaller living (units) options).

+CoreLogic's "Best of the Best" report released in late December 2020 identified Brooklyn Park on the national list of suburbs around Australia with higher growth in value than any other capital city location in 2020.
 This growth continued through June 2021, as Brooklyn Park was again listed as one of the price rising suburbs in South Australia.
-According to CoreLogic, for suburbs with a minimum of 20 sales to April 2021 Brooklyn Park homes took the shortest time on the market to sell than any other Adelaide suburb.
+According to CoreLogic, for suburbs with a minimum of 20 sales to April 2021, Brooklyn Park homes took a shorter time on the market to sell than any other Adelaide suburb.
 The real estate industry cites the location between the city and the sea in addition to the rarity of homes in this area being put up for sale as some of the reasons for this demand.